 Any trip to this part of Louisiana should start with a stay in New Orleans, specifically in the French Quarter.
 What better a place to call home for a few days than the Hotel Monteleone .
 This hotel dates from 1886, is still family owned and is located in the heart of New Orleans’s French Quarter.
-It is definitely “the” hotel to stay at in this district.
+It is definitely “the” hotel to stay at in this part of the city.
 In the mood for decadence and elegance – Hotel Monteleone serves this up by the dishful.
-Superior service, plush accommodation, two excellent restaurants, a rotating carousal bar, full service spa, rooftop pool and historical significance are all part of the experience here.
+Superior service, plush accommodation, two excellent restaurants, a rotating carousal bar, full service spa, rooftop pool and historical significance are all part of the experience.
 A central location allows easy access to high end nearby antique, jewelry, and art galleries.
-Two well known gallery easily within walking distance are the Angela King Gallery, displaying the works of multiple artists and the unique Blue Dog Gallery.
+Two well known galleries easily within walking distance are Angela King Gallery, displaying the works of multiple artists and the unique Blue Dog Gallery.

-We highly recommend the Vieux Carre Suites (having personally stayed in one before) – this 2-room accommodation features an abundance of luxury including two marble and granite bathrooms, an in bathroom Jacuzzi, a parlor and a terrific King size bed.
+We highly recommend the Vieux Carre Suites (having personally stayed in one before) – this 2-room accommodation features an abundance of luxury including two marble and granite bathrooms, an in bathroom Jacuzzi, a parlor and a terrific king-size bed.
 Looking for a recipe for relaxation?
-Visit the Spa Aria located on the Mezzanine level.
-Choose from a plethora of treatments ranging from a caviar facial to full on spa beautification packages.
+Visit the Spa Aria on the Mezzanine level.
+Choose from diverse treatments ranging from a caviar facial to full on spa beautification packages.
 Visit: www.hotelmonteleone.com

 Hotel Monteleone offers a variety of special packages Choose from a romantic weekend, girlfriend getaway, historical, golf, and special summertime deals on their suites.
 Christmas and near the holidays is also a good time to visit with lots of shopping discounts offered at nearby boutique stores.